Who is my faculty advisor?

-If Academic Planner does not have an advisor listed for you, please stop by the CFC Student Services Office in Forestry 103.
+If Academic Planner does not have an advisor listed for you, please stop by the FCFC Student Services Office in Forestry 103.

 You may contact your advisor directly.
-Contact information is available in the CFC Directory for faculty or contact your department office for assistance.
+Contact information is available in the FCFC Directory for faculty or contact your department office for assistance.

 Most faculty advisors have scheduled office hours for meeting with students but can also schedule separate appointments if needed.

 Academic advisors have information on policies, deadlines, general education requirements and more.
 You will be assigned a permanent academic advisor soon after the beginning of fall or spring semester depending on when you begin your studies here at UM.
 Advisors are also your primary source of career information and can serve as references for jobs.
 You should talk to them about your career choices and interests in your field.